BBNaija: Beatrice shares opinion on housemates, says Liquorose isn't smart

 Beatrice talks about housemates

-Beatrice revealed that Pere just has the qualities of her kind of man but he is not exactly it, according to her Emmanuel fit her better.
+Beatrice revealed that Pere just has the qualities of her kind of man but he is not exactly it and according to her, Emmanuel fits her better.

 She continued by saying that Pere and Maria do not necessarily fit each other even though they have the same ugly qualities.